rdeneau/book-typescript-object-creation/doc/object-literal-advanced.md

 #### Differences with anonymous types

 - Members are public fields i.e. mutable.
-- Types are not scoped: it's easy to use them as returned value from a method.
+- Types are not scoped: it's easy to use a `ValueTuple` as a method returned value, using the syntactic sugar to define the returned type and the returned value.
-- `ValueTuple` is a `struct`, not a `class`.
-The difference is mainly in the memory management that has no JavaScript equivalent.
+- `ValueTuple` is a `struct`, not a `class`:
+  - it cannot be inherited
+  - instances are stored in memory directly in the stack rather than in the heap [^1].

+[^1] This last point is not very meaningful in JavaScript: it's not in the specifications.
+It's rather a matter of JavaScript engine details.

 ## Conclusion